UF-CompLing/Resources/machine_learning101.md

 ## The Tasks

-All machine learning tasks can be roughly divided into two categories
+All machine learning tasks can be roughly divided into two categories.

 1. Supervised-Learning/Predictive Tasks